PandaSekh/Jekyll-Podcaster/README.md

 Jekyll Podcaster is a [Jekyll](http://jekyllrb.com) theme built for podcasters.
 Every podcast needs a great website and this theme helps you achieve that.

+Please note that this theme will not build a RSS feed for your podcast, meaning that this is just for showcasing your podcast and not for distributing it.
+You still need to use a distribution platform.

 ## Contents

 - [Screenshots](#screenshots)